 Over the next few weeks I began planning the project.
 I had one moment of dismay when I discovered that for some reason, the treads were designed to be 49″ wide.
 What the heck?!
 From when I was a kid doing my first woodworking projects, I've always been super conscious about not wasting wood.
 I meticulously plan all of my projects so that I use every possible last square inch of wood I purchase for them.
 So this broke my heart a bit; I was going to end up with a bunch of 46″+ cut offs of beautiful cedar!
 But what to do, the treads needed replacing, so I went ahead and searched for and purchased additional cedar planks for the project.

 And I have to admit, the stairway turned out really nice (I used the old treads to reinforce the stringers, making it much more solid feeling).
-So nice, in fact, that I realized I should refinish all the cedar railings to look as nice, so I spent an extra week sanding all the top and deck-facing faces down to the beautiful bare wood, then refinishing it with fresh deck oil (we use Penofin Verde, an environmentally friendly and low VOC product made from Brazilian Rosewood Oil).
+So nice, in fact, that I realized I should refinish all the cedar railings to look as nice, so I spent an extra week sanding all the top and deck-facing faces down to the beautiful bare wood (not the most enjoyable project I've ever done!), then refinishing it with fresh deck oil (we use Penofin Verde, an environmentally friendly and low VOC product made from Brazilian Rosewood Oil).
 This should last quite a few years!

 Note: We intentionally don't use risers so that it's easier to shovel our plentiful snow.

-Then one night I was sitting at my desk thinking about all that leftover cedar when an idea struck me.
+One night I was sitting at my desk thinking about all that leftover cedar when an idea struck me.
 I turned to Garima and said, "I know what we can do with all that beautiful leftover cedar."
 A light went off in her eyes at that same moment and she said, "Oh, I know, too!"
-We have a little shed that she uses to store the boxes and bottles for her business, and there is a little wooden—and, by now, quite rotten—walkway connecting our garage with that shed.
-So I ripped out the old walkway, which was even more rotten than I thought, and built a new one.
-And then Garima re-did the rock walkway on either side of it.
+We have a little shed that she uses to store the boxes and bottles for her business, and there is a short wooden—and by then, quite rotten—walkway connecting our garage with that shed.
+So I ripped out the old walkway, which was even more rotten than I thought, dug a trench and filled it with gravel so rain will drain away better, and then built a new walkway from the cedar.
+Finally, Garima re-did the rock walkway on either side of it.